railwayapp/templates/examples/python-telegram-bot/README.md

 ## 💁‍♀️ How to use

-- Install packages using `pip install -r requirements.txt`
+- Install packages using `pip3 install -r requirements.txt`
-- Start the bot using `python bot.py`
+- Start the bot using `python3 bot.py`

 ## 📝 Notes